 In the Istrian interior you’ll find a thickly forested landscape of rolling hills and family farms.
 Istria is dotted with picturesque hill towns, striped with vineyards, and busy with hard-working farmers.

-I find that, sometimes, the best experiences don’t come to you...you need to find them.
-An after dinner stroll with a sense of curiosity gets me a seat at a rehearsal of the local klapa group.
+I find that, sometimes, the best experiences don’t come to you; you need to find them.
+An after dinner stroll with a sense of curiosity gets me a seat at the rehearsal of the local klapa group.

 A short drive to the coast takes us to Rovinj — my favorite stop between Dubrovnik and Venice.
 The town rises dramatically from the Adriatic — as if being pulled up to heaven by its grand bell tower.

 The church that crowns Rovinj is dedicated to the fourth-century martyr St. Euphemia; her statue functions as a weather vane.
 Scaling the church bell tower’s creaky wooden stairway requires an enduring faith in the reliability of wood.
 From the top is a commanding view...and, if you’re here at high noon, an ear-splitting memory.

 The town’s history created its current shape: Medieval Rovinj was a walled island.
 Because it offered safe harbor from both pirates and the plague, Rovinj became extremely crowded.
 That explains today’s pleasantly claustrophobic Old Town.